Kusuma-Nandam/kusuma-nandam.github.io/README.md

 ## About Me

-In this section, you can find information about Kusuma Nandam, including a brief introduction and personal details.
+In this section, you can find information about me, including a brief introduction and personal details.

 ## Education

-This section provides details about Kusuma Nandam's educational background, including their college, degree, and relevant courses.
+This section provides details about my educational background, including college, degree, and relevant courses.

 ## Skills/Certifications

-Here, you can find a list of Kusuma Nandam's skills and certifications.
+Here, you can find a list of  skills and certifications.
 Each certification is accompanied by a brief description and a link to view the certificate.

 ## Contact

-This section includes a contact form where visitors can reach out to Kusuma Nandam.
-It also provides a map to showcase their location.
+This section includes a contact form where visitors can reach out.
+It also provides a map to showcase my location.

 ## How to Use